How to do easy healthy lunchbox prepping without taking any extra time!

 - Bake your meatballs so that they are fully cooked.
 Place a toothpick through each meatball and then place a cherry tomato at the end of the toothpick.
 Place 3-4 meatballs into each zip bag.
 Store in the refrigerator.

-- Use a permanent market to draw a silly face, note, or quote on the peel of the orange.
+- Use a permanent marker to draw a silly face, note, or quote on the peel of the orange.
 It is easiest to write on the oranges before they are stored in the refrigerator.

 Strawberry and Blueberry Medley